smcmurray/koa-ignore/README.md

 app.use(skip(logger).if(ctx=>ctx.secure));
 ````
-will skip the logger middleware for any requests that do not use the https protocol.
+will skip the logger middleware for any requests that use the https protocol.

 ## unless(function)